 Baked plantains make the perfect side dish for any recipe, where you would use potato wedges.

 For the detailed steps please scroll to the recipe card or watch the video.

-To make the traditional version, you just need to follow the exact procedure, but instead of baking the plantains twice, a deep frying method is used instead, using a frying pan, and neutral oil... also cooked twice.
+Notes: To make the traditional fried version, you need to follow the exact procedure, but instead of baking the plantains twice, a deep frying method is used instead, using a frying pan, and neutral oil... also cooked twice.

-Both fried and baked versions of these green plantain’s fritters get mushy if not eaten immediately.
+Both fried and baked versions of these green plantain fritters get mushy if not eaten immediately.